amonszpart/RAPter/README.md

 ## Compilation
 ### RAPter
 Once all the dependencies are satisfied, you can build RAPter.
-By default, dependencies are expected to be in `/home:${USER}/workspace/` (you may need to edit CMakelist.txt to change that behaviour).
+By default, dependencies are expected to be in `/home:${USER}/workspace/` (you probably need to edit [CMakelist.txt](https://github.com/amonszpart/RAPter/blob/spatially_smooth/RAPter/CMakeLists.txt#L16) to change that behaviour).
 ```
 mkdir build
 cd build